How to start a snack business: from idea to first sale

 Find your startup capital

 SBA Microloans are a solid option for new snack businesses.
 These loans range from $500 to $50,000 with interest rates typically between 8% and 13%.
+Source: SBA Microloan program.
 A strong business plan can help you qualify even if your credit history is short.
+Other food founders, like those running a popsicle business, use the same SBA Microloan route to cover early inventory and equipment.

 You might also want to look into grants, which provide debt-free money.
-Check resources like the Amber Grant for women entrepreneurs or search the federal database on Grants.gov.
+Check resources like the Amber Grant for women entrepreneurs, which awards $10,000 monthly to women-owned businesses, or search the federal database on Grants.gov.
 The competition is stiff, but the payoff is significant.

 Plan your working capital

-With funding in mind, you need to map out your working capital for the first six months.
+With funding in mind, map out your working capital for the first six months.
 This covers your day-to-day operational costs.
 For a new snack business, plan for $3,000 to $10,000 to cover ingredients, packaging, and marketing.

 Here are 4 immediate steps to take: